Arturro99/Gym/README.md

 * **Liquibase** useful for tracking database changes and facilitating its creation, initiation and configuration.
 * **OpenAPI 3.0** helpful in auto-generating REST interfaces, DTOs and swagger docs.
 * **Mapstruct** doing the donkey work in generating mappers for both driven and driving object models.
+*
 ### Frontend
+The view was implemented in the form of Single Page Application.
+It supports internationalization depending on browser language settings.
+It also contains all required validation on the user side with proper error indication.
+Frontend handles received JWT, decodes it and then saves particular user information like roles in the local storage in order to use it to dynamically display page data.
+While implementing the view of the application some additional Javascript libraries were used:
+* **axios** providing interceptors and http methods.
+* **Joi** providing validation tools.
+* **i18next** enabling internationalization configuration.

+## Sample views